I'jaz: Classic works

 Al-Baqillani (d.
-1013 CE) wrote a book named I'jaz al-Qur'an ('inimitability of the Qur'an') and emphasized that the style of the Qur'an cannot be classified, and eloquence sustains throughout the Qur'an in spite of dealing with various themes.
-Al Baqillani's point was not that the Qur'an broke the custom by extraordinary degree of eloquence but that it broke the custom of the existing literary forms by creating a new genre of expression.
+1013 CE) wrote a book named I'jaz al-Quran ('inimitability of the Quran') and emphasized that the style of the Quran cannot be classified, and eloquence sustains throughout the Quran in spite of dealing with various themes.
+Al Baqillani's point was not that the Quran broke the custom by extraordinary degree of eloquence but that it broke the custom of the existing literary forms by creating a new genre of expression.

 Ibrahim al-Nazzam of Basra (d.
 846 CE) was among the first to study the doctrine.
-According to Al Nazzam, the Qur'an's inimitability is due to the information in its content which as divine revelation contains divine knowledge.
-Thus, Qur'an's supremacy lies in its content rather than its style.
-A- Murtaza (d.
+According to Al Nazzam, the Quran's inimitability is due to the information in its content which as divine revelation contains divine knowledge.
+Thus, Quran's supremacy lies in its content rather than its style.
+Al-Murtaza (d.
 1044 CE) had similar views, turning to divine intervention as the only viable explanation as to why the challenge was not met.

 Al-Qadi Abd al-Jabbar (d.
-1025 CE), in his book Al-Mughni ("the sufficient book"), insists on the hidden meanings of the Qur'an along with its eloquence and provides some counter-arguments against the criticism leveled at Muhammad and the Qur'an.
+1025 CE), in his book Al-Mughni ("the sufficient book"), insists on the hidden meanings of the Quran along with its eloquence and provides some counter-arguments against the criticism leveled at Muhammad and the Quran.
 Abd al-Jabbar studies the doctrine in parts 15 and 16 of his book series.
-According to Abd al-Jabbr, Arabs chose not to compete with Muhammad in the literary field but on the battlefield and this was another reason that they recognized the superiority of the Qur'an.
-Abd al-Jabbar rejected the doctrine of sarfah (the prohibition from production) because according to him sarfah makes a miracle of something other than the Qur'an and not the Qur'an itself.
-The doctrine of sarfah means that people can produce a rival to the Qur'an but due to some supernatural or divine cause decide against doing so.
-Therefore, according to Abd al-Jabbar, the correct interpretation of sarfah is that the motives to rival the Qur'an disappears because of the recognition of the impossibility of doing so.
+According to Abd al-Jabbr, Arabs chose not to compete with Muhammad in the literary field but on the battlefield and this was another reason that they recognized the superiority of the Quran.
+Abd al-Jabbar rejected the doctrine of sarfah (the prohibition from production) because according to him sarfah makes a miracle of something other than the Quran and not the Quran itself.
+The doctrine of sarfah means that people can produce a rival to the Quran but due to some supernatural or divine cause decide against doing so.
+Therefore, according to Abd al-Jabbar, the correct interpretation of sarfah is that the motives to rival the Quran disappears because of the recognition of the impossibility of doing so.

 Yahya ibn Ziyad al-Farra (d.
 822 CE), Abu Ubaydah (d.
 824 CE), Ibn Qutaybah (d.
 889 CE), Rummani (d.
 994 CE), Khattabi (d.
 998 CE), and Zarkashi (d.
 1392 CE) are also among notable scholars in this subject.
-Ibn Qutaybah considered 'brevity' which he defined as "jam' al-kathir mi ma'anih fi l-qalil min lafzih" (collection of many ideas in a few words) as one aspect of Qur'anic miraculousness.
-Zarkashi in his book Al-Burhan stated that miraculousness of the Qur'an can be perceived but not described.
+Ibn Qutaybah considered 'brevity' which he defined as "jam' al-kathir mi ma'anih fi l-qalil min lafzih" (collection of many ideas in a few words) as one aspect of Quranic miraculousness.
+Zarkashi in his book Al-Burhan stated that miraculousness of the Quran can be perceived but not described.